repeatedly/fluent-plugin-stdin/README.md

 # Fluentd plugin for reading events from stdin

-Reading events from stdin for testing.
+Reading events from stdin for testing or small bulk loading.

 ## Installation